MBilalQureshi/iq-quiz-game-js/README.md

 - Loading Result
     - Once last question is answered the timer stops and loading result appears in the bottom of last question to give more gaming experience.
+    - Currently loading time is set to 5 seconds.

 ![Screenshot of Loading Result](/documentation/readme_img/loading-result.png)

 - Result Panel
-    - Here user can see the total score.
+    - Here user can see the total score out of 8 questions.
-    - Average of his/her IQ.
+    - Average percentage of his/her IQ out of 100%.
     - Status of the IQ.
+It can be one of these four
+    1. Gifted
+    2. Above average intelligence
+    3. Average intelligence
+    4. Below average intelligence

 ![Screenshot of Loading Result](/documentation/readme_img/result-panel.png)